 Just blend the butter and sugar together until they form a paste.

-If you’re going to be making Graham crackers to use for crust, there is no real reason to cut them into individual cookies.
+If you’re going to be making Graham crackers to use for crust, there is no real reason to cut them into individual squares or rectangles.
 You can just bake them as one large sheet and then crumble them when they cool.

 PRO TIP: There is no real need to add additional sugar to crumb crusts.
-The filling is usually sweet enough, and your crumb crusts will turn out crunchy yet easy to cut.
+The filling is usually sweet enough, and your crumb crusts will still turn out crunchy yet easy to cut.
+Using additional sugar can result in a crumb crust that is too hard to cut.

 You can also freeze the crumbs for a good month or two so they’ll be ready the next time you need to whip up a Graham crust.